HardiB-Salih/nimbus-clone/README.md

 - **Rich Text Editing**: Create and edit documents with a powerful WYSIWYG editor.
 - **Document Management**: Organize your documents with folders, tags, and more.
 - **Real-Time Collaboration**: Collaborate with others in real-time.
-- **Dark/Light Mode**: Automatically adjusts based on the user's system preference or manually toggleable.
+- **Dark/Light Mode**: Automatically adjusts based on the user's system preference or can be manually toggled.
 - **Responsive Design**: Fully responsive and accessible on all devices.
 - **Search Functionality**: Quickly find documents and content with a powerful search tool.